lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 ```

-First, we no longer will ned keep track of the allocated memory but we will need to keep an allocation handle, as in the case of the
+First, we no longer will need keep track of the allocated memory but we will need to keep an allocation handle, as in the case of the
 `VkBuffer` class.
 The constructor now looks like this:

 ```java